 It is no longer sufficient to treat culture as an inert force or eternal identity that lives within the organization.
 Leaders must bring intentionality to culture and shape and direct it deliberately.

-The Eight Levers of Culture
+The Eight Drivers of Culture

 Culture shows up as the output of how the organization thinks, reacts, communicates, collaborates, and makes decisions.
 The amorphous quality of these activities makes it seem difficult to guide or direct culture except by leadership role-modeling and recognizing appropriate behaviors, making speeches that clarify values, direction, and purpose, or developing policies that reinforce correct conduct and expectations.